-As you go about booking your round the world trip we try and keep the jargon to a minimum but for those who are a bit more detailed oriented, here is a list of airfare rules which generallly apply to round the world fares.
+As you go about booking your round the world trip we try and keep the jargon to a minimum but for those who are a bit more detailed oriented, here is a list of airfare rules which generally apply to round the world fares.
 Each ticket has slightly different interpretations of these but this will give you a fair idea of the constraints of around the world airfares.

 Ocean Crossings travelling across the major oceans forms the basis of around the world travel

 Both the Pacific Ocean and the Atlantic Ocean must be crossed on a round world ticket.
-See Circle fares for alternatives to crossing both of these oceans.

 Stopovers stopping in a city for more than 24 hours